 We tested the company's Smart LED bulb with motion sensor and found it easy to install.
 We also like how the smartphone app used to control the bulbs includes a performance section, where you can see the bulbs' energy consumption – great for those trying to reduce their home utility bills.
 The outdoor motion-sensing bulb is $29.99 — but the required hub is an additional $29.99.
 You only need one hub though, so that initial cost is diluted with each extra bulb you buy.

 The C by GE range has grown over the last couple of years, and now includes a number of smart switches to dim your lights, power them on or off, and switch between preset lighting scenes.

-For now, the range only offers white bulbs which can be tuned to product light ranging from cool blue to a warm, deep orange; full color bulbs were announced in January, and are due to go on sale later this year.
-C by GE bulbs have a feature where they constantly adjust through the day to support your sleep/wake cycle and circadian rhythm, where they brighten during the morning then dim and soften in the evening.
+C by GE bulbs have a feature where they can be set to constantly adjust through the day to match your sleep/wake cycle and circadian rhythm, where they brighten during the morning then dim and soften in the evening.